UKPLab/arxiv2025-misviz/README.md

 ## tl;dr

 😯 Misleading visualizations are a dangerous form of misinformation.
 We need to develop methods to detect design issues in charts that make them misleading

 📊 We introduce two datasets for the task of misleading visualization detection
   - Misviz-synth: a large dataset of synthetic matplotlib charts based on real-world data tables
   - Misviz: a small benchmark dataset of real-world charts collected from the web
-  - Instructions to load the datasetes are provided in [Datasets](#datasets) 🤖 We evaluate three type of models on both datasets
+  - Instructions to load the datasetes are provided in [Datasets](#datasets)

+🤖 We evaluate three type of models on both datasets
   - Zero-shot MLLMs
   - A new rule-based linter that verifies the axis metadata of a visualization
   - Two classifiers fine-tuned on Misviz-synth

+💡Our experiment results reveal several key insights
+  - The task is challenging both on synthetic and real-world visualizations even for SOTA MLLMs
+  - Fine-tuned classifiers can generalize to some extent to real-world visualizations
+  - The axis extraction phase is very error prone on real-world visualizations

 <p align="center">